CMihai99/fyndro/Documentation/maintainer/PullRequests.md

 may make sense for me at pull time (describing the conflicts and your personal issues for sending it right now), but may not make sense in the context of a merge commit message, so I will try to make it all make sense.
-I will also fix any spelling mistakes and bad grammar I notice, particularly for non-native speakers (but also for native ones :P).
+I will also fix any spelling mistakes and bad grammar I notice, particularly for non-native speakers (but also for native ones).

 - Michael